Skip to main content.

 About the Program

 The program encourages students to treat human rights as an intellectual question, and through their explorations of it to understand what is at stake in what they think and do.
 Being serious about human rights means challenging the new human rights orthodoxy, thinking critically about human rights as a profession rather than merely training for it, and resisting a post–Cold War triumphalism.
 It also means rejecting the claim that human rights are only matters of law and diplomacy, or a fig leaf for Western imperialism.
-Instead, the program engages openly with the history and the actuality of the idea, teaching students to explore its trajectory with attention to the arguments over its meanings, the passions it arouses, and the extent of its influences and effects.
+Instead, the program engages openly with the history and the actuality of the idea, teaching students to explore its trajectory with attention to the arguments over its meanings, the passions it arouses, and the extent of its influences and effect.

 Bard College